jtsylve/yatlib/include/yatlib/README.md

 ### Endian Scalar Types

 * `yat::basic_endian_scalar` provides support for reading and writing possibly non-native endian types from/to disk or memory.
-Currently these types do not support arithmatic operations, as misuse of these could cause performance issues.
+Currently these types do not support arithmetic operations, as misuse of these could cause performance issues.
-* `yat::endian_byte_swapper` can be specialized so that custom types can be supported by yat::basic_endian_scalar.
+* `yat::endian_byte_swapper` can be specialized so that custom types can be supported by `yat::basic_endian_scalar`.
 The default implementation supports all types supported by `yat::byteswap`.

 ## type_traits.hpp